Jyoti-Sharma-DS/TermDepositSubscription/README.md

 # TermDepositSubscription

 ## Project Overview:
-The goal of this project is to build a model for predicting if a customer will bu a investment product or not.
+The goal of this project is to build a model for predicting if a customer will buy an investment product or not.
 To solve this problem the data consists of multiple feature providing information about different customers.
 The metrics used are

 i.  age : age of customer (numeric)